timofeysie/khipu/docs/sprints/sprint-2.md

 - Philosophy portal
 - Cognitive distortion

-The first to are already being excluded by other criterea.
+The first to are already being excluded by other criteria.

 ```html
 <li>